bpk9/Restaurant-Database-Website/README.md

 - Make sure to change username!

 ## Deployment
-- Run deploy.bash to copy all files in current directory to server html folder (MacOS/Linux only)
+- Run deploy.bash to copy all php and css files in current directory to server html folder (MacOS/Linux only)
 - Make sure to change username!